cloudera-labs/terraform-cdp-modules/modules/terraform-cdp-gcp-pre-reqs/README.md

 <!-- BEGIN_TF_DOCS -->
-# Terraform Module for CDP Prerequisites on Azure
+# Terraform Module for CDP Prerequisites on GCP

 This module contains resource files and example variable definition files for creation of the pre-requisite Google Cloud Platform (GCP) resources required for Cloudera Data Platform (CDP) Public Cloud.